SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSQuoteAgent/GetInUseQuoteLineConfigurations.md

 so.topic: reference
 ---

+# NSQuoteLineConfiguration[] GetInUseQuoteLineConfigurations()

 Returns the configuration fields that should be visible in the GUI.

 **Returns:** NSQuoteLineConfiguration[]